brand0new/brandonverzuu.com/content/blog/the-serverless-site-my-customer-needed.md

 Almost immediately after I put the website live, I asked myself: *"What if I wanted to share content?"*.
 Surely I could use an existing platform to scribble down my thoughts, but could it be possible to put this content on my site without a hassle and without worrying about maintaining components like a Content Management System (CMS) or even the webserver itself?

 So yeah, I meant myself when writing about "my customer" and yes, I think that's disgusting too.
-But hear me out.
+But hear me out. <!--more-->

 The point is; **I delivered a product without actually understanding and/or observing what the customer needed.** If I would have sat down for longer then 20 minutes and drafted up some ideas maybe I could've avoided this.
 Right?
 I see this phenomenon happening around me all the time.
 Sadly I even contribut to it more then I'd like to commit.
 So this made me wonder: